the Creative Commons Attribution 4.0 License.

 Comparison of different models for estimation of direct and maternal genetic parameters on body weights in Awassi sheep

 The present study was conducted to estimate the (co)variance components for birth and weaning weight (BW and WW) in 8142 Awassi sheep between 2015 and 2017.
 Estimates were calculated with single-trait analysis by the average information restricted maximum likelihood (AI-REML) method, using a derivative-free algorithm by fitting six different univariate animal models.
 The negative of the log-likelihood function (LogL), Akaike information criterion (AIC), and Bayesian information criterion (BIC) tests were used for selecting the best fitted model.
 In addition, the goodness of fit between the two models was compared with the likelihood ratio test (LRT).
-Depending on the models, ha2 and hm2 ranged from 0.230 to 0.240 and 0.015 to 0.033 for BW, and 0.108 to 0.168 and 0.024 to 0.081 for WW, respectively.
+Depending on the models, and ranged from 0.230 to 0.240 and 0.015 to 0.033 for BW, and 0.108 to 0.168 and 0.024 to 0.081 for WW, respectively.
 Model 3 for BW and Model 2 for WW were chosen as the best models by LogL comparison criteria.
 According to the LRT ratio test Model 2, Model 3, and Model 4 for BW and Model 2, Model 3, Model 4, Model 5, and Model 6 for WW were significant (p<0.05).
 Including maternal genetic or maternal permanent environmental effects in these models was found to be significant in terms of parameter estimates.

 For maximizing the expected yield in livestock, the first condition is to apply selection programs in which the genetic parameters must be accurately estimated (Falconer and Mackay, 1996).
 Awassi sheep is one of the most common breeds grown in Turkey (TUIK, 2021).
 In addition, it is recognized as an important genetic resource for the sheep industry in more than 30 countries in the Middle East and all over the world (Galal et al., 2008).
 Consumers in the Middle East prefer Awassi mutton due to its taste.
 Falconer and Mackay (1996) have reported that many nongenetic factors play an important role in different quantitative characteristics.
 Birth weight (BW) and weaning weight (WW), which are quantitative characters, are important selection criteria for prenatal and postnatal growth performance in livestock breeding.
 In sheep breeding, the first 3-month weights during weaning of sheep are important production characteristics (Saatçi et al., 1999).
 Many researchers reported significant effects of lambing year, sex, and maternal age on BW and WW (Jawasreh and Khasawneh, 2007; Jawasreh et al., 2009; Aktaş and Doğan, 2014).